Singapore wants to stop counting Covid cases. Its roadmap could be a model for other countries

 reports.

 Several Australian states put their capital cities -- home to around 10.2 million people -- into lockdown on Monday over concerns the Delta strain could spark significant outbreaks.
-Australia was celebrated for its initial response to the Covid-19 pandemic but vaccine rates are low.
+Australia was celebrated for its initial response to the Covid-19 pandemic, but vaccine rates are low.
 Australia has fully vaccinated nearly 5% of its population, compared with more than 46% in the United States and 48% in the UK, according to Our World in Data.

 New Zealand said it was considering making masks compulsory at high alert levels and halted a quarantine-free travel bubble with neighboring Australia following an outbreak of the Delta variant.